-The contractor shall determine and provide the resources needed to implement and maintain the management system and fulfill requirements for the installation of firestop systems in accordance with requirements.
-Personnel performing firestop system and material selection, material installation, inspection, and/or testing shall be competent on the basis of appropriate education, training, skills and experience.
+The Contractor shall determine and provide the resources needed to implement and maintain the Management System and fulfill requirements for the installation of Firestop systems in accordance with requirements.
+Personnel performing Firestop System and material selection, material installation, inspection, and/or testing shall be competent on the basis of appropriate education, training, skills and experience.

-UL LLC © 2023.
-All rights reserved.
-BE23CS1041905 NG-437 10/22 00-BL-C0851 Issue: 2.0 Personnel shall demonstrate proficiency by means of examination or equivalent.
+Personnel shall demonstrate proficiency by means of examination or equivalent.
 Effectiveness of the proficiency method must be validated.